trixky/BOT_typing-speed-test.aoeu.eu/README.md

 ### Optional Configuration

-you can configure some parameters in the `config.json` file:
+You can configure some parameters in the `config.json` file :

 - cpm           (delay between each key press in ms)
 - end_break     (delay to see results in ms)